blaze-slider/blaze-slider/blaze-slider/readme.md

 ## Documentation

-You can checkout the documentation on the website [blaze-slider.dev](https://blaze-slider.dev/)
+You can check out the documentation on the website [blaze-slider.dev](https://blaze-slider.dev/)

 The documentation is divided into several sections: